000vince000/checklist/README.md

 - Automatic data refresh when the page becomes visible
 - Action history heatmap for visualizing task activity over time
 - URL support for tasks, allowing quick access to related resources
+- Custom task types with emoji support

 ## Task Management

 - Tasks are displayed in a heatmap, color-coded by priority
-- Each task has attributes like name, type (debt, cost, revenue, happiness), effort, urgency, and more
+- Each task has attributes like name, type, effort, urgency, and more
 - Tasks can have parent-child relationships, allowing for hierarchical organization
 - Users can add, edit, delete, and complete tasks
 - Task priority is calculated based on various factors, including rejection count
 - Tasks can be marked as completed, paused, or abandoned
 - Completed tasks are tracked separately and can be viewed in a dedicated section
+- Custom task types can be created, edited, and deleted with emoji support

 ## User Interface